-Here are some suggestions intended to ease the transition from school to University, followed by specific information relating to preparation for the first year.
+Here are some general suggestions intended to ease the transition from school to University, followed by specific information relating to preparation for the first year.

 Most first-year undergraduates reading Music at Cambridge find the course stimulating and challenging.
 Perhaps one of the most difficult hurdles you will face will be getting used to the idea of thinking about music; that is, you need to take very seriously the idea of music as a subject of intellectual enquiry, as well as being something you ‘do’ or ‘make’.